-To say I miss the days when I was some obscure bitch with a blog would be a massive understatement, but that’s not to say I don’t appreciate the recognition, support, or opportunities I’ve received.
+I’m an extremely private person, so to say I miss the days when I was some obscure bitch with a blog would be a massive understatement.
+That’s not to say I don’t appreciate the recognition, support, or opportunities I’ve received.
 From the beginning, I knew the attention would be demanding and wouldn’t be compatible with my introverted personality.
 The pressure some of these super high-profile educators and artists must deal with is impossible for me to wrap my brain around.
 I don’t know how they do it.

 My warning stands.

-What keeps me going is my love for the people in this business and the industry overall.
+I continue to do this because I love the people in this business and the industry overall, but I’m doing it on my terms.
 Put yourself out there if you must, but know what you’re getting into.
 Be ready for it.